-Taylor Swift Sends Kobe Bryant’s Daughter Natalia A Thoughtful Gift
+Taylor Swift Sends Kobe Bryant’s Daughter, Natalia, A Thoughtful Gift

 As The Inquisitr previously reported, Swift completed her Folklore album while in quarantine.
 She made the decision to release it publicly this past Thursday.

 “The times we’re living in keep reminding me that nothing is guaranteed.
-My gut is telling me that if you make something you love, you should just put it out into the world,” she said of her decision to release the song during the current climate.
+My gut is telling me that if you make something you love, you should just put it out into the world,” she said of her decision to release the album during the current climate.